grantwill74/notes-on-algorithm-design/slides/module_6/module_6.md

 You notice that our reduction of matrix multiplication to scalar multiplication is pretty much how we usually mutliply (small) matrices.

 But sometimes we have a choice of different reductions.
-Example, suppose I want to know if an element is contained in a list?
+Example, my problem is that  I want to know if an element is contained in a list?
 - One reduction involves sorting the list first, typically $\Theta(n \lg n)$ for comparison sorts, and then solving the problem "is this element in this *sorted* list", which can be solved in $\Theta(\lg n)$.
 - Another reduction involves building a hash-set from the list $\Theta(n)$ and then asking the question, "is this value contained in this hashset", with expected time $\Theta(1)$.